The SEA Faculty for the 2019-22 BMC SME program will be:

 Kim Sargent-Wishart (RSME, RSMT, PhD) is an artist, researcher and educator specializing in somatic movement methodologies across a range of applications, including continuing education, creative development and leadership.
 Research interests include embryology as a model for embodiment and creative practice, the life cycle, things we leave behind, contemplative photography & perceptual process, and everyday beauty.

 She has a BA with Honors in Dance from Wesleyan University (Connecticut, USA) and a PhD in Performance Studies from Victoria University (Melbourne, Australia).
-She is a Certified Practitioner of Body-Mind Centering and a Registered Somatic Movement Educator & Therapist (ISMETA), and currently completing the BMC Teacher Training program.
+She is a Certified Practitioner (1999) and Teacher (2019) of Body-Mind Centering and a Registered Somatic Movement Educator & Therapist (ISMETA).
 Kim has taught movement education with a focus on Pilates since the early 1990s in San Francisco, and before that trained as a massage therapist and bodyworker at the Connecticut Center for Massage Therapy.
 Kim has been a student of the Tibetan Buddhist tradition for over 20 years.
 Her arts practice is influenced by the practices of Miksang photography, community-based screendance, and dance/movement improvisation.
 Read more about Kim here.

 Additional SEA Faculty: